 Industrial Internet of Things use cases

-Despite the link with factories, manufacturing and heavy industries like mining, , aviation, oil and gas, defense, power and electricity and energy overall, the IIoT is often also used to describe several Internet of Things applications outside of the Consumer Internet of Things.
+Despite the link with factories, manufacturing and heavy industries like mining, , aviation, oil and gas, defense, power and electricity and energy overall, as mentioned the IIoT is often also used to describe several Internet of Things applications outside of the Consumer Internet of Things.

 Below are a few typical IIoT use cases and business contexts – if we broaden IIoT beyond only manufacturing and the likes